bats-core/bats-detik/README.md

 about the property names.

 This assertion verifies all the instances have this property value.
 But unlike the assertion type to count resources, you do not verify how many instances have this value.
+Notice however that **if it finds 0 item verifying the property, the assertion fails**.

 ### Property Names